philwills/xsbt-scalate-precompile-plugin/README.md

 These are the following design choices:

  * Simply installing this plugin (see below) makes it "just work".
+(No need to explicitly include the functions in your build.sbt file.)

- * Precompilation is not optional (yet).
+ * Precompilation is not optional.
 The workflow should be to compile, then start your app, then see if it worked.
 My assumption is that you're running a stand-alone web app.